Important facts

 Audits are carried out both regularly and on an ad hoc basis, depending on the specific requirements of a company or sector.

-Regular audits are a central component of a functioning quality management system.
-They serve to continuously monitor standards, specifications and internal guidelines.
-Many companies carry out internal audits at fixed intervals - annually or quarterly, for example.
+Regular audits are a key component of an effective quality management system.
+They serve to continuously monitor standards, requirements, and internal guidelines.
+Many companies conduct internal audits at fixed intervals, such as annually or quarterly.
 In regulated industries, such audits are often mandatory and subject to strict documentation requirements.

 Occasion-related audits are scheduled when special events, risks or deviations require immediate investigation.
 Typical triggers are compliance violations, irregularities in internal controls, legal changes, customer complaints or mergers and acquisitions.